lip6/coriolis/documentation/UsersGuide/ScriptsPlugins.rst

 The clock tree plugin works in four steps:

 #.
-Builds the clock tree: creates the top-block abutment box, compute the
+Builds the clock tree: creates the top-block abutment box, computes the
    required levels of H tree and places the clock buffers.
 #.
 Once the clock buffers are placed, calls the placer (|etesian|) to place
    the ordinary standard cells, whithout disturbing clock H-tree buffers.